 In considering the value of this qualification to the food processing industry, this qualification is likely to be recommended for deletion.
-This project will consider whether to replace this qualification with a specialisation within the Certificate III in Food Processing.
+This project will consider whether to replace this qualification with a specialisation within the Certificate III in Food Processing and to create a skill set.
 This will meet the ministerial priority to reduce the number of qualifications especially those with low to no enrolments.